-- 14.5.1 Commercial fisheries data provides valuable information on the economic and social importance of fish stocks and whilst recognising its limitations with respect to potential bias in activities and reporting, can also be used to infer the distribution and abundance of commercial species, supplementing the fish and shellfish community baseline. - 14.5.2 The commercial fishing activity of relevance to the study area comes from the ICES rectangle 38E8, which encompasses the fish and shellfish baseline study area for the Proposed Development.
-Information on commercial fishing activity in this rectangle has been collated from data reported by the MMO (2018), as part of the iFISH data system which is a UK repository where commercial fisherman (not just from the UK) are required to report administrative data under EU legislation.
-The data reported as part of this system gives information on the fishing activity by nationality of the vessels in the selected area, the length group of the vessel, the gear type used, the month and year of fishing and the species-specific landing weight (tonnes) and value (pound sterling). - 14.5.3 Discussions with the NEIFCA are ongoing to identify surveillance data and any survey data held by this organisation to further supplement the commercial fisheries baseline information.
+- 14.5.1 Commercial fisheries data provides valuable information on the economic and social importance of fish stocks and whilst recognising its limitations with respect to potential bias in activities and reporting, can also be used to infer the distribution and abundance of commercial species, supplementing the fish and shellfish community baseline. - The commercial fishing activity of relevance to the Study Area comes from 14.5.2 the ICES rectangle 38E8, which encompasses the fish and shellfish baseline Study Area for the Proposed Development.
+Information on commercial fishing activity in this rectangle has been collated from data reported by the MMO (2018a), as part of the iFISH data system which is a UK repository where commercial fisherman (not just from the UK) are required to report administrative data under EU legislation.
+The data reported as part of this system gives information on the fishing activity by nationality of the vessels in the selected area, the length group of the vessel, the gear type used, the month and year of fishing and the species-specific landing weight (tonnes) and value (pound sterling).
+This information has been supplemented by recent Automatic Identification System (AIS) data published by the MMO for UK vessels 15m and over (MMO, 2018b) - for further information see Appendix 20B: Navigational Risk Assessment provided in ES Volume III Appendices (Document Ref.
+6.4). - 14.5.3 Discussions with the NEIFCA have been undertaken, clarifying that all available data sources have been referenced as part of this baseline study (T. Smith, pers. comms., 2021).
+This discussion highlighted that the resolution for commercial fishing activity, for vessels under 10 m, was limited to the ICES rectangle 38E8.
+However, comment was provided on fishing activity in the Tees Bay, stating that limited potting and trapping was likely to take place, with very small numbers of local fishing vessels (under 10 m) utilising this area.